ServiceNow/servicenow-cicd-azure-extension/src/extension/overview.md

-## ServiceNow CI/CD extension for Azure Devops
+## ServiceNow CI/CD Extension for Azure Pipelines

 This extension allows integration of ServiceNow CI/CD functions into Azure Devops pipelines.